Workshop Logo

 Petros Koumoutsakos

-Professor of Computing in Science and Engineering, Harvard University, and leading expert in AI for science.
+Professor of Computing in Science and Engineering, Harvard University, and a leading expert in AI for science.

 Astrid Walle